 - 2013 Home of the Month Event

 This group of architects meets to discuss issues and challenges specific to residential firms.
 They are focused on creating more relevant continuing education program offerings and marketing and public awareness opportunities for residential architects.
-The committee also plans awards and feature programs throughout the year with Midwest Homes and the Star Tribune and will highlight residential work through the Sixth annual Homes by Architects Tour, September 21-22, 2013.
+The committee also plans awards and feature programs throughout the year with Midwest Homes and the Star Tribune and highlights residential work through the annual fall Homes by Architects Tour.

 If you are new to the committee and would like to learn more, see our Overview Letter.

 Meeting Date: We generally meet every other month on the first Tuesday of the month at noon at the AIA Minnesota office.
 There are some exceptions.

 The 6th annual Homes by Architects Tour (September 21 & 22) was a HUGE success!
 Thank you to all of our sponsors and partenrs.
 Visit www.homesbyarchitects.org to view photos of the 23 beautifully designed homes.
 Follow us on Facebook (HBA Tour), Twitter (@aiamn) and Pinterest (pinterest.com/homesbyarchtour).
 Watch for information on the 2014 which will take place in September 2014.

 Know of a business who is interested in being a tour sponsor?
 It's a great opportunity to gain exposure with the public (over 10,000 visitors in 2012)!
 Contact Angie McKinley or Homes by Architects Tour committee chair Ashley Mitlyng to learn more.

 Click here to download the 2013 Submission Form.